 Additional assessment practice information is referenced in the Faculty Handbook.
 Assessment processes and resources are available through the College website under the Assessment link and Academic link on the Home Page.
-Contact Dominic Phillips, Division Chair for General Studies, to obtain a password to access these web links by telephone at 304/434-8000 ext.
+Contact Dominic Phillips, Associate Dean of Academics and Assessment, to obtain a password to access these web links by telephone at 304/434-8000 ext.
 9271 or through email at dominic.phillips@easternwv.edu.